jackson-lautier/nba_roi/README.md

 This repository includes:

-- **raw_data** The raw 2022-2023 NBA regular season game-by-game data downloaded with a custom query wrapping around [nba_api](https://github.com/swar/nba_api).
-Custom query wrapping not provided.
+- **raw_data** All downloaded data corresponding to the 2022-2023 NBA regular season.
+It was scraped from various web sources.
+The scraping code is not supplied but details are available in the manuscript.

 - **clean_data** Cleaned data used to generate all results in the reference manuscript.
 May be replicated using the data processing script.